IZLAm90/MoviesSoftEx/README.md

 and you can see the recommindation Movies.

-this is using [kotlin , coroutines, clean architecture  code , android jet peck , unit testing]
+this is using [kotlin , coroutines, clean architecture  code , android jet peck , Room ]

 ## Documentation